 As used for purposes for Designee registration, the term "Designee" refers to third-party (i.e., non-Approved Vendor) entities that have direct interaction with end-use customers on behalf of the Approved Vendor or another Designee.
 This includes installers, marketing firms, lead generators, and sales organizations.
 The Agency reserves the right to add additional categories as needed.
-Under Section 6.9.1 of the Revised Long-Term PlanRevised Long-Term Plan, Designees must now also register with the Program.
+Under Section 6.9.1 of the Revised Long-Term Plan, Designees must now also register with the Program.
 Approved Vendors that also operate as a Designee of another Approved Vendor must register as a Designee.
 Third-party entities that do not have interaction with end-use customers of the ABP are not required to register as a Designee.

-The purpose of this new Designee registration requirement is to increase Program transparency by creating a searchable database on both the ABP and Illinois Shines- websites.
+The purpose of this new Designee registration requirement is to increase Program transparency by creating a searchable database on both the ABP and Illinois Shines websites.
 Potential customers will be able to verify that an entity representing the Program is indeed a registered participant (and likewise be able to review if the entity is listed on the complaint or disciplinary databases).
-The functionality to allow for Designee registration was released in the ABP Portal on October 26, 2020.
-Approved Vendors and their the deadline for existing Designees have 45 calendar days from that date to comply with this requirement pursuant to Section 6.9.1 of the Revised Long-Term Plan; accordingly, all current Designees must-register by was December 10, 2020.
+The functionality to allow for Designee registration was released in the ABP Portal on October 26, 2020 and the deadline for existing Designees to register was December 10, 2020.